nf-core/test-datasets/data/genomics/homo_sapiens/illumina/10xgenomics/cellranger_multi/README.md

 This folder contains test data for the `cellranger multi` module.
 Tests for `cellranger multi` will also refer to FASTQs from B cells in the [sister folder](../cellranger_vdj/README.md) for the `cellranger vdj` module.
+The B cell sequencing data are symlinked here.
-This folder contains the corresponding 5' gene expression FASTQs for the B cell data.
+This folder contains the corresponding 5' gene expression FASTQs.

 ## Source